top of page

 Hi, I’m Rachel.
 Welcome!

 I live in the northeast with my husband, two kids and a silly dog named Taco.
 We lived internationally until covid brought us home to the USA in 2020.
-I’m culturally southern.
-I love buttery grits, fried okra and warm hospitality.
+I’m culturally from the American South.
+I love buttery grits, fried okra, and warm hospitality.
 But my life has been shaped by the many places I’ve lived and traveled across the globe.

 Professionally, I’m a doula and childbirth educator.
 I also volunteer with an ESL program and work among immigrants and refugees here.
 My life is challenged and enriched by working cross-culturally.